EvanHei/FileHasher/README.md

 ### Compare Panel

-The Compare panel allows the contents of 2 file's data to be hashed and compared using SHA512.
+The Compare panel allows data from 2 files to be hashed and compared using SHA512.

 <img src="./images/ComparePanel.png" width="300">